 Students ages 6-14 receive weekly lessons during after-school hours and have the option to attend more than once a week.
 We also help connect students with practice mentors and lead additional free concert trips, including trips to see WCMS concerts.
 As in any community-based program, Neighborhood Strings aims for a give-and-take learning relationship with its youth and families.
 Rather than imparting knowledge and skills in one direction, the program strives for a model that shares knowledge in both directions.
 The teachers, mentors, and performers of WCMS are as enriched by the relationship to their own communities as the neighborhoods are enriched in return.

-Lessons take place at Woodland Academy, a neighborhood school in the Main South area.
+Lessons take place at Woodland Academy, a neighborhood school in the Main South area, and the Seven Hills Charter Public School, located in downtown Worcester serving a diverse cross-section of Worcester children.
 Neighborhood Strings seeks especially to serve traditionally marginalized communities, but is open and accessible for all.
 For more information or to get involved, contact Ariana Falk, Education Director for the Worcester Chamber Music Society at Ariana@worcesterchambermusic.org.

 Neighborhood Strings is funded in part by:

 Amelia Peabody Foundation, Fred Harris Daniels Foundation, Ruth H. and Warren A. Ellsworth Foundation, George F. and Sybil H. Fuller Foundation, Greater Worcester Community Foundation, Massachusetts Cultural Council, Mildred H. McEvoy Foundation, and the Stoddard Charitable Trust